RyanDraves/nlb/nlb/buffham/README.md

 These goals are flexible.

 # Roadmap
-- Bazel macro to insert constants into files via a genrule
 - Support for "published" messages (versus transactions, i.e. log messages)
 - Write the parser schemas in Buffham (cool)
 - Import support